-Are you wondering if you are still liable to pay taxes to the government despite your company being dormant?
+Are you wondering if you are still liable to pay taxes to the government despite your company is dormant?
 That’s a fair predicament!
 As you well know, in the UK, HMRC (HM Revenue and Customs or HMRC), a non-ministerial department of the UK Government is responsible for the collection of taxes, the payment of some forms of state support and the administration of other regulatory regimes.
 According to this regulatory body, a company or association must file a Company Tax Return if a ‘notice to deliver a Company Tax Return’ is received from them.
 The return must be filed, despite making a loss and having no Corporation Tax to pay.

 Now that you have the answer to your question let’s get down to the brass tacks of it.
 How do you go about the filing process?
 What are some of the important aspects that need to be considered?
 Here are some of the finer details that need your attention:

 No Company Tax Return needs be filed for a sole trader or one who is in partnership.
 However, a Self Assessment Form is required to be filed.

 Company Tax Return is as per Form CT600 for Corporation Tax with HM Revenue and Customs (HMRC).

 Company Tax Return and accounts may be filed at the same time if they are for the same accounting period.

 When a company files it’s tax return, it must work out its profit or loss for Corporation Tax, which will be different from the profit or loss shown in its annual accounts.

 The deadline for tax return is 12 months from the date of the end of the relevant accounting period.
 Penalties are levied if the tax return is filed after the statutory 12 month period.

 DORMANT COMPANIES ADMINISTRATIVE, TAX, AND ACCOUNTS FILING FORMALITIES